Start class by reviewing the Recognizing Symmetry – Practice Activity Sheet from the first lesson. Tell students to hold on to their

 they will using them for question 6.

-Assign the Classifying Symmetry – Practice page of the Classifying Symmetry — Practice activity sheet.
-Note that for Question 6, students exchange their results for Question 5 on the Recognizing Symmetry – Practice
+Assign the Classifying Symmetry – Practice page of the Classifying Symmetry Activity Sheet.
+Note that for Question 6, students exchange their results for Question 5 on the Recognizing Symmetry Activity Sheet from the previous lesson, where they used Java Sketchpad

 applets to create the 2 cyclic figures, 2 dihedral figures, and 2